bazelbuild/rules_go/tests/core/nogo/tests/README.rst

 tests_test
 =============================

-Tests that `nogo`_ can handle test packages importing the tested package by full import path.
+Tests that `nogo`_ can handle various edge cases of external tests.